FlashTrance/TradingViewBinanceBot/README.md

 # Trading View Binance Bot
 WIP project.
-Messy and untested atm, just threw this together in a day.
+Messy and untested atm.
 Handles POST requests from [TradingView](https://www.tradingview.com/) alert webhooks and uses them to trigger [Binance API](https://github.com/binance-exchange/binance-official-api-docs/blob/master/rest-api.md) calls to make buy/sell orders (and set stop losses) based on any simple "crossing" strategy on short timeframes (i.e. when EMA 10 crosses up EMA 20, it's a "bullish" cross, so we BUY and wait for a "bearish" cross).

 Prerequisites
 -------------